mattxwang/qwerhacks-21-workshops/react/main-workshop/README.md

 Okay, so you've got a wonderful React app.
 How can we let everyone in the world see how awesome it is?
 Well, there are quite a few approaches, but we'll use a **continuous deployment** pipeline involving GitHub and Netlify.
 The advantages of this pipeline are:

 1. it's free!
-2. once you set it up, you don't have to do anything thing else!
+2. once you set it up, you don't have to do anything else!

 Those both sound great to me!
 Let's get started.